-- a statement of the total pension paid to you during the year; - a copy of the Scheme's latest summary annual report; and - details of the latest cost of living increase made to your pension (if any).
+- a statement of the total pension paid to you during the year; and - details of the latest cost of living increase made to your pension (if any).

 You may also be sent an annual continuance certificate to complete and return.